Probabilistic Categorical Adversarial Attack & Adversarial Training: Experiment

 \subsection{Categorical Adversarial Defenses}

 \textbf{Experimental Setup.} For the defense evaluation, we focus on two datasets, AG's News Corpus and IMDB.
-It is because IPS and Splice have too few samples (no more than 1000 for each dataset).
+It is because IPS and Splice have too few samples (no more than 1,000 for each dataset).
 In particular: \textbf{(1) AG’s News corpus.} is the same dataset used in the attack evaluation and the model is also a character-based CNN.
-As character swapping does not require embeddings for each character, we can apply attacking methods on input space.
-Therefore, the robustness of the defense models is evaluated using six attacks,i.e., Hot-Flip~\citep{DBLP:journals/corr/abs-1712-06751}, GS, GA, GGS, GGA, and PCAA. \textbf{(2) IMDB reviews dataset}\citep{DBLP:conf/acl/MaasDPHNP11}.
-Under this dataset, we focus on a word-level classification task and we study two model architectures, namely Bi-LSTM and CNN, are trained for prediction.
-To evaluate the robustness, four attacks are deployed, including a genetic attack~\citep{DBLP:conf/emnlp/AlzantotSEHSC18} (which is an attack method proposed to generate adversarial examples in embedding space), as well as GS, GGS, and PCAA.
+As character swapping does not require embeddings for each character, we can directly apply attacking methods on input space.
+Therefore, the robustness of the defense models are evaluated using six attacks, i.e., Hot-Flip~\citep{ebrahimi2017hotflip}, SA, GA, GSA, GGA, and PCAA. \textbf{(2) IMDB reviews dataset}~\citep{DBLP:conf/acl/MaasDPHNP11}.
+Under this dataset, we focus on a word-level classification task and we study two model architectures, namely Bi-LSTM and CNN, trained for prediction.
+To evaluate the robustness, four attacks are deployed, including a genetic attack~\citep{DBLP:conf/emnlp/AlzantotSEHSC18} (which is an attack method proposed to generate adversarial examples in embedding space), as well as SA, GSA, and \method.
+Note that for text data, we also consider preserving semantic meanings and grammatical correctness during defenses, and only perturb words with synonyms and correct grammatical forms.